boypanjaitan16/webix-first/README.md

 Webix Jet App
 ===================

 Developed by Boy Panjaitan.
-This is my first project in Webix Jet
+This is my first project in Webix Jet.
+This project is about an app for downloading video from Facebook.
+Just paste the link, and you're ready to go.
+But first you need to register your account first ;)
 ### How to run

 - run ```npm install```